 GWS Graduate Student Speaker Series

-The GWS Graduate Student Speaker Series (formerly known as the GWS Brown Bag Series) organizing committee is seeking volunteers to present their work during the Fall 2017 semester.
+The GWS Graduate Student Speaker Series (formerly known as the GWS Brown Bag Series) organizing committee is seeking volunteers to present their work during the Spring 2018 semester.

 The GWS Graduate Student Speaker Series offers students the chance to present their work/work-in-progress to faculty and students from across the disciplines and receive feedback.
 We seek students who are doing work related to women's, gender studies.
 We are implementing a new programmatic structure to attract a wider audience, that will bring graduate students into dialogue with a faculty member/community organizer.
 We will also be hosting these events in the evenings, rather than the more traditional 12 noon.
 Please consider presenting your work.

 The GWS GSSS is a great opportunity to:

 * get feedback on a conference paper, before the conference

 * get feedback from outside of your main discipline